Yoohoo-cf/password_manager/README.md

 * Click the "Add" button to save the entry.
 The password, along with the website and email/username, will be saved in a file named data.txt.

+* Click the "Search" button to search for email and password associated with the website name you saved in your data.

 ### Files

 * main.py: The main script for the password manager program.
-* data.txt: The file where password entries are saved.
+* data.json: The file where password entries are saved.
 * logo.png: The logo image displayed in the application.

 ### Contributing